David Threlfall

 David John Threlfall (born 12 October 1953) is an English stage, film and television actor and director.
 He is best known for playing Frank Gallagher in Channel 4's series Shameless.
 He has also directed several episodes of the show.
 In April 2014, he portrayed comedian Tommy Cooper in a television film entitled Tommy Cooper: Not Like That, Like This.
 In 2014, he starred alongside Jude Law in the thriller Black Sea.
+In 2024 he played Paul Peveril in the six-part BBC drama Nightsleeper.

-In 2022 he received a Tony Award for Best Leading Actor in a Play for his performance in the Martin McDonagh play Hangmen.
+For his role in Nicholas Nickleby, he won the Laurence Olivier Award for Best Actor in a Supporting Role in 1980, which was followed by a second nomination in the Best Actor category in 2006 for Someone Who'll Watch Over Me.
+His role in Paradise Postponed (1986) earned Threlfall a nomination for the British Academy Television Award for Best Actor.
+In 2022, he was nominated for the Tony Award for Best Leading Actor in a Play for his performance in the Martin McDonagh play Hangmen.

 Early life

-The son of a plumber, Tommy Threlfall and his wife, Joyce Foulds, David was born in Crumpsall, Manchester, Lancashire.
-The family lived in Blackley then moved to the Bradford area of Manchester and then Burnage when he was 8/9.
-His introduction to drama came from school and two English teachers, at Wilbraham High School, where he was a contemporary of the younger Lorraine Ashbourne.
+The son of a plumber/builder, Tom Threlfall and his wife, Joyce Foulds, Threlfall was born in Crumpsall, Manchester, Lancashire.
+The family lived in Blackley, then moved to the Bradford area of Manchester and then Burnage when he was 8/9.
+His introduction to drama came from school and two English teachers, Alan Johnson and Frank Casey, at Wilbraham High School, where he was a contemporary of the younger Lorraine Ashbourne.

-He studied at Art college in Sheffield (now Sheffield Hallam University), but only stayed for a year.
+Threlfall studied at art college in Sheffield (now Sheffield Hallam University), but only stayed for a year.
 A few months of labouring and thinking followed.
-Then, having consulted a magazine in a public library which listed drama colleges, Threlfall successfully applied to Manchester Polytechnic School of Drama.
+Having consulted a magazine in a public library which listed drama colleges, Threlfall successfully applied to the Manchester Polytechnic School of Theatre.
 By graduation, he had an audition with Mike Leigh.

 Threlfall has been a supporter of Manchester City since childhood and was the voice over for the film played before every home game during the 2017–18 season.